rhobro/gorchitect/README.md

 ### Usage

 - `./gorchitect --help` to list and see description of arguments.
-- `-o` flag used to provide path to directory where binaries should be compiled to.
+- `-o` flag used to provide a path to directory where binaries should be compiled to.
+- `-n' flag user to control number of concurrent compilations (defaults to number of CPUs).